 Profile: This house incorporates double walls with staggered studs, poured-in concrete basement, and double-pane, argon-filled windows.

-Improvements to Existing Homes Case Studies
+Existing Homes Case Studies

 Project: Sasha Bruce Youthwork Group Home — Washington, D.C.